lawrencewoodman/rulehunter/CONTRIBUTING.md

         maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

-### Vendored Dependencies

-Rulehunter uses [govendor](https://github.com/kardianos/govendor) to vendor dependencies and these are included in the repository's `vendor/` directory.

-### Reporting Issues
-If you find a an issue with the code, please report it using the project's [issue tracker](https://github.com/vlifesystems/rulehunter/issues).
-When reporting the issue please provide the version of Rulehunter (`rulehunter version`) and operating system being used.

 ### Licence
 Copyright (C) 2016-2017 [vLife Systems Ltd](http://vlifesystems.com)